 [hostname] run: /bin/bash -l -c "ls \"/home/username/Folder Name With Spaces\""

-debugoutput will also display full Python tracebacks during aborts (as if
+Enabling debug output will also display full Python tracebacks during aborts.

 Changed in version 1.0: Debug output now includes full Python tracebacks during aborts.